b3dgs/lionheart-remake/README.md

 * #### __Gameplay__
 >  * 4 directional movements (left-right-jump-crouch)
->  * 7 distinct attacks (horizontal, vertical, turning, on ground, while jumping, while sliding, when falling)
+>  * 7 distinct attacks (horizontal, vertical, turning, on ground, jumping, sliding, falling)
 >  * Customizable keys
 >  * Movement feeling depends on were you are on the map (slides, slopes...)
 >  * Many monsters & items per levels with their own utility
->  * 4 sword levels (increasing damages)
+>  * 4 sword's levels (increasing damages)
 >  * Health up to 8 (hurt count before death)
 >  * Talisments up to 99 (which increases the health capacity)
 >  * Lifes up to 99 (number of death before game over)